shoelim/numericsSDE/README.md

 # numericsSDE
 # Numerical Solutions to SDEs with Examples

-This folder contains the jupyter notebooks that solve certain SDEs numerically.
+This folder contains jupyter notebooks that compute solution to certain SDEs numerically.